xkong-study/gucheng_algorithm/oop.md

       this.createDeck();
 }
 createDeck() {
-   for (let suit of       this.suits) {
+   for (let suit ofthis.suits) {
      // Logic to add corresponding cards
   }
  }
 }